janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 `
 ```

 Now we're almost done.
-3 small steps remain.
+2 small steps remain.
 First, we need to put together a hit component for every type of result we want to display.
 In my case, these are blog posts and pages.
-Second, we need to define the actual input field into which the user can type queries.
-And third, we need to call our `Search` component on at least one of our pages.
+And second, we need to call our `Search` component on at least one of our pages.

 So first up, here are the post and page hit components